lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 In order for users to barely see a difference in time duration, performance has to be changed by a minimum of 20%.
 Ideally, we should [aim for 30% speed improvements](https://www.machmetrics.com/speed-blog/highlights-perfmatters-2018-web-performance-conference/).
 This will give you meaningful work to do, perceived by all your users and by the people who work in the company.
 Something that is clearly felt will hurt when it goes away.

 The good news is, there will usually be a [lot of low hanging fruits](https://mediatemple.net/blog/web-development-tech/low-hanging-fruit-web-performance/).
-Find these and start solving them, some common ones are:
+Find these and start solving them; some common ones are:

 1. Using [Brotli](https://brotli.org/): This usually single-handedly lowers your bundle size by 30% and is [very widely available](https://caniuse.com/brotli).
 Use Brotli when you can, for all other cases, make sure you're using Gzip
 2. Improving your Code Splitting: